qlik-oss/qlik-api-ts/docs/authentication.md

 ◁ [Back to overview](../README.md)

-When integrating a 3rd-party solution with Qlik Cloud Services users always have to authenticate with Qlik's backend services to interact with them.
+When integrating a third-party solution with Qlik Cloud Services users always have to authenticate with Qlik's backend services to interact with them.
 Authentication with `@qlik/api` works seamlessly and uses the same authentication mechanisms as those in the `@qlik/embed` libraries.
 The general idea is to provide a capable yet simple-to-use authentication api that works out of the box for most users.
 There are a few authentication options so that users can use what suits them best.

 ## The Host Config